PaulHBartley/collect_kv_pairs/README.md

 # collect_kv_pairs

-This is a short Python script demonstrating how to collect key:value pairs from values contained within a list of dictionaries.
+This is a short Python script demonstrating how to collect values from a list of dictionaries and store them as key:value pairs within one single dictionary.

 # Script Operation